-Students at the Year 7 - 9 Campus are able to participate in the full-range of summer and winter sports.
+Students at the Year 7 - 9 campus are able to participate in a full range of summer and winter sports.

 Students can choose to join a team and train to participate in the round robin competitions.
-In recent years a number of individuals and teams have progressed through to finals at state and national levels.
+In recent years, a number of individuals and teams have progressed through to finals at state and national levels.